Coronavirus FAQ: What Does It Mean If I Can Blow Out A Candle While Wearing A Mask?

 Then there's the question of mask material.

-Price suggests two ways to test if your mask is crafted with a good weave: You can pick up a Foldscope microscope (they're made of paper and cost about $30 for a DIY kit) to zoom into the texture of the mask — the weave should look thick and relatively opaque.
+Price suggests two ways to test if your mask is crafted with a good weave: You can pick up a Foldscope microscope (they're made of paper and cost about $30 for a do-it-yourself kit) to zoom into the texture of the mask — the weave should look thick and relatively opaque.

 Or you can also just hold your mask up to a bright light source or use your phone flashlight.
-"Stretch it," recommends Price.
+"Stretch it," Price recommends.
 "Can you see right through it?"
 If you can, that's a bad sign.

-You can also check labels for preferable fabrics and materials; recent studies have shown that 100% cotton with high to moderate yarn count (AKA, a heavier, coarser yarn) performed best in mask tests conducted, Karan says.
+You can also check labels for preferable fabrics and materials; recent studies have shown that 100% cotton with high to moderate yarn count (that is, a heavier, coarser yarn) performed best in mask tests conducted, Karan says.
 While the process for figuring out yarn count can be a little tricky, the general rule is the thicker the fabric, the higher the yarn count.

-"In short, you want a mask that fits you well, and that has cotton with high yarn counts and possibly with multiple layers which many masks today do offer," Karan says.
+"In short, you want a mask that fits you well, and that has cotton with high yarn counts and possibly with multiple layers, which many masks today do offer," Karan says.

 Once you've found a great-fitting mask fashioned with a breathable and protective material, Price says her lab has identified some simple DIY steps to fortify your mask.